koykov/algoexpert.io/array-of-products/readme.md

 In other words, the value at `output[i]` is equal to the product of every number in the input array other than `input[i]`.

-<p>Note that you're expected to solve this problem without using division.</p>
+Note that you're expected to solve this problem without using division.

 ### Sample Input
 ```